 Let's just get something out in the open: Paris is NOT a cheap destination by any means.
 It's a tourist hot spot (I mean, come on, who doesn't have Paris on their travel wish list?)
 AND a member of the EU, meaning you won't find many budget-friendly deals here outside of hostels.
-And, for someone who doesn't really love hostels (especially in the summer when all the young holiday makers are out getting drunk every night all over Europe), I was low on options.
+I read a recent to that effect, saying that its cheaper to buy in Melbourn than to rent in Paris for a year.
+Imagine cost of living that high!
+Its fine for a vacation, juste parfait!
+So I was not thrilled about the prospect of staying in a hostel during my short time in Paris.
+Don't get me wrong, they are exellent ressources but I enjoy my space and being able to relax after a long day in pravacy and quiet.
+This can be espcially hard to accomplish in the summer when all the young holiday makers are out getting drunk every night all over Europe, so I was low on options.

 So I did what I've done a few times before in the past — I looked into booking an apartment.

 I've rented apartments while traveling before, and always enjoy having my own little space to return to each evening after a long day of sightseeing.
 I knew I would especially appreciate this in Paris since there's SO MUCH to see and do.

 After chatting with the folks at for a while, I settled on in the Montmartre neighborhood, in Paris' 18th arrondissement.

 Here's what I thought of my stay:

 The apartment was located in a quiet complex with a lovely garden that was within a short walk from a Metro stop, cafes, shops, and bakeries.
 It also felt very safe, even when I was walking there alone at night.

 The apartment had just about everything I needed — free wifi, a comfortable mattress, and even a washing machine.
 Linens and big fluffy towels were also included, and there were some basics like salt and sugar in the cupboards, which was an added bonus.